permutationlock/cs301_fall_2021/README.md

 README.md  build.sh   clean.sh   foo.asm    main.c
 ```

-All the other examples can be built the same way (and you can copy a directory to
-start your own project).
+All the other examples can be built the same way (and you can copy a directory to start your own project).
+I would recommend not modifying the files in the `cs301_fall_2021` directory if you are not experienced with git.
+I will be updating the repo and if you modify the files, pulling updates will cause merge conflicts.
+Instead make copies of examples by running `cp -r directory_to_copy copy_name`.

 If you are curious as to how each example is built and cleaned you can open those
 script files with `nano` as well and simply read the list of commands they execute.